Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Introduction

 \section{Introduction}

-Single-photon detection has long been a fundamental tool in quantum technologies, with well-established applications in the optical domain, ranging from fluorescence microscopy~\cite{orrit_single_1990,klar_fluorescence_2000,betzig_imaging_2006,bruschini_single-photon_2019} to quantum communication~\cite{gisin_quantum_2002}.
-However, extending single-photon detection into the microwave regime presents significant challenges.
-The energy of microwave photons—on the order of µeV—is several orders of magnitude lower than that of optical photons, requiring detectors to operate at cryogenic temperatures to suppress thermal noise and reduce the background thermal photon population.
+Single-photon detection has long been a fundamental tool in quantum technologies, with well-established applications in the optical domain, ranging from fluorescence microscopy~\cite{orrit_single_1990,klar_fluorescence_2000,betzig_imaging_2006,bruschini_single-photon_2019} to quantum communication~\cite{gisin_quantum_2002} and boson sampling~\cite{banchi_molecular_2020} ; however, extending single-photon detection into the microwave regime presents significant challenges.
+The energy of microwave photons—of the order of µeV—is several orders of magnitude lower than that of optical photons, requiring detectors to operate at cryogenic temperatures to suppress thermal noise and reduce the background thermal photon population.

-Despite these challenges, Single Microwave Photon Detectors (SMPDs) have emerged as critical tools for advancing quantum sensing and information processing.
-Their ability to detect individual microwave photons has opened new possibilities for a wide range of applications, including the detection of weak incoherent microwave emitters, such as electron spins in solids~\cite{albertinale_detecting_2021,wang_single-electron_2023,billaud_fluorescence-detection_2023}, and even searches for hypothetical dark matter particles~\cite{lamoreaux_analysis_2013,dixit_searching_2021}.
+Despite these challenges, single-microwave-photon detectors (SMPDs) have emerged as critical tools for advancing quantum sensing and information processing.
+Their ability to detect individual microwave photons has opened possibilities for a wide range of applications, including the detection of weak incoherent microwave emitters, such as electron spins in solids~\cite{albertinale_detecting_2021,wang_single-electron_2023,billaud_fluorescence-detection_2023}, and even searches for hypothetical dark-matter particles~\cite{lamoreaux_analysis_2013,dixit_searching_2021}.
 SMPDs also hold potential for primary thermometry at low temperatures~\cite{scigliuzzo_primary_2020} and for use in quantum illumination protocols~\cite{assouly_quantum_2023}.
 Moreover, these detectors can play a key role in quantum information processing~\cite{raussendorf_measurement-based_2003,briegel_measurement-based_2009,bartolucci_fusion-based_2021}, enabling heralded entanglement between superconducting qubits~\cite{narla_robust_2016}, improving qubit readout schemes~\cite{opremcak_measurement_2018}, and facilitating the generation of robust quantum states~\cite{besse_parity_2020}.